 A 1927 aerial photo shows 10 County St. with a large shoe shop that was attached to the rear.
 The rear ell is shown in the 1910 Ipswich map.
-In the 1884 Ipswich directory, the owner is George W. Spiller, shoe dresser, Farley & Daniels, 28 Summer St., corner of County St. the 1896 Ipswich Directory, the house was owned by George Spiller, retired.
+In the 1884 Ipswich directory, the owner is George W. Spiller, shoe dresser, Farley & Daniels, 28 Summer St., corner of County Street.
+In the 1896 Ipswich Directory, the house was owned by George Spiller, “retired”.

 Restoration photos